Mongolian Revolution of 1990

 The Mongolian Revolution of 1990, known in Mongolia as the 1990 Democratic Revolution, (Note: 1990 оны ардчилсан хувьсгал) was a peaceful democratic revolution that led to the country's transition to a multi-party system.
 It was inspired by the economic reforms of the Soviet Union in the late 1980s and was one of the many revolutions of 1989.
 It was led mostly by young demonstrators who rallied at Sükhbaatar Square, in the capital city, Ulaanbaatar.
+One of the most critical groups that pushed for change was the Mongolian Democratic Union (MDU).
 The main organisers of the demonstrations included Sanjaasürengiin Zorig, Erdeniin Bat-Üül, Davaadorjiin Ganbold, Tsakhiagiin Elbegdorj, and Bat-Erdeniin Batbayar.
+The revolution came to an end on 9 March 1990, when the entirety of the politburo of the Mongolian People's Revolutionary Party (MPRP) headed by Jambyn Batmönkh resigned.

-Although one-party rule in Mongolia officially ended with the adoption of a new constitution on 12 February 1992, the Mongolian People's Revolutionary Party (MPRP) remained in power until it was voted out in favour of the Democratic Union Coalition in the 1996 parliamentary election.
+Although one-party rule in Mongolia officially ended with the adoption of a new constitution on 12 February 1992, the MPRP remained in power for nearly half a decade until it was voted out in favour of the opposition Democratic Union Coalition in the 1996 parliamentary election.
 However, the country had already begun transitioning to a market economy by 1991, with the creation of the stock market and the Government Privatization Committee.
+Some sources state that the economy was transitioning to a free market economy.